BeskarDev/nexus-rpg/src/utils/README.md

 - go to table in notion
 - make sure columns with empty values are at the right most position
+- make sure multi-select type columns are converted to text (and reverse after export)
 - export as HTML
 - go to [https://tableconvert.com/html-to-markdown](https://tableconvert.com/html-to-markdown)
 - replace \n with <br/>